UMAprotocol/optimistic-truth-bot/proposal_replayer/README.md

 - `proposal_fetcher.py`: Monitors the blockchain for new proposals to the Optimistic Oracle.
 When it detects a proposal, it fetches the associated on-chain information and saves it in the `proposals` directory.
 - `proposal_replayer.py`: Listens for new files added to the `proposals` directory.
 For each proposal file, it queries the Perplexity API to find the associated solution and saves the result to the `outputs` directory.
+- `ui/`: Web interface for visualizing proposal outputs and reruns.

 ## How to Run